nihalxkumar/learnings-notebook/src/Learning-C/Arrays/arrays.md

 > benchmarks = {2.35, 42.30, 60.03, 400.5, 0.001};
 >
 > The compiler has no clue how much space to reserve for our "benchmarks" array based on our first statement, and so even though we are providing all of that info in the very next line, compiler will demand that we provide the array size in the declaration line itself.
 Furthermore, arrays cannot be assigned values by listing them out using curly braces in any statement other than the declaration itself.

-### Arguements to Functions

-- Ordinary variables are passed by value
-  - Values of the arguments passed are copied into the parameters of the function.
-  - Any change made to function parameters is not reflected in the original arguments
-- Arrays are passed by reference
-  - Changes made to the array passed in the called function are retained in the calling function